amandasposito/amandasposito.github.io/_posts/2017-06-04-testing-in-elixir-where-to-start.markdown

 end
 {% endhighlight %}

-RIght at the beginning we can see that there is a line  `use ExUnit.case`, **ExUnit.case** is a module that we should use in another modules so we can configure and prepare them to be tested.
+Right at the beginning we can see that there is a line  `use ExUnit.case`, **ExUnit.case** is a module that we should use in another modules so we can configure and prepare them to be tested.

-The test itself it is pretty simple and self-explained, but it already give us an idea of the structure we can use to write our tests.
+The test itself it is pretty simple and self-explained, but it already gives us an idea of the structure we can use to write our tests.

 ### Assertions

-There is some `asserts` that can help us to execute our tests.
-The most common being `assert` and `refute`.
+There are some `asserts` that can help us to execute our tests.
+The most common are `assert` and `refute`.

 `Assert` to compare something it is expected to be true and `refute` to compare something that is expect to be false.